ayush-agarwal-0502/Voice-Controlled-Mecanum-Based-Forklift-VOCMEF-/README.md

 The VOCMEF has rollers , 2 DoF Robotic arm like structure , Normal forklift lifting part with additional belt rollers , scissor lifter , double wishbone suspension , Mecanum wheels , central plate like structure , microprocessor etc .

+## Operation of the VOCMEF

+The VOCMEF is optimised to lift both boxed goods as well as collection of smaller goods ( which I saw was also one of the things forklifts were used for in the videos ) .

+For the boxed goods , the vocmef approaches from the roller side .
+First the robotic arms squeeze and hold the box from the side , then the roller rolls , thus making the box lie down on the central plate .
+This gives the box low center of gravity thus giving advantages which I will explain in the next part .
+Then , while unloading , the central plate moves up to the height required and the robotic arms push the box , thus being optimised to put the goods at a height too .

+For a collection of objects (say a bunch of metal sheets ) ,